ak293700/ak293700/README.md

 Looking for an internship anywhere in the world.

-You can reach me:
+You can reach me by mail: "alexandre.akdeniz@free.fr".
-By mail: alexandre.akdeniz@free.fr